v-exec/Elyium/README.md

 # Elyium

-_Elyium_ is a *work in progress* alternate reality game, and a platform for narrative experiences.
+_Elyium_ is an alternate reality game, and a platform for narrative experiences and storytelling.

 [More information on this project can be found here.](http://v-os.ca/elyium)